-Eleanor Hill is a partner in the firm’s Government Advocacy and Public Policy Practice Group, where she focuses on Congressional and other government investigations, corporate internal investigations, legislative and policy issues, compliance matters, and issues pertaining to homeland security and intelligence.
-She also leads the firm’s Homeland Security practice team.
+Eleanor Hill is a partner in the firm’s Government Advocacy and Public Policy Practice Group, where she focuses on Congressional and other government investigations, Inspector General investigations and audits, corporate internal investigations, compliance matters, crisis management, and issues pertaining to national security.
+She also leads the firm’s National Security, Defense Industry and Intelligence practice team.

 From 1980 through February 1995, Ms. Hill led numerous domestic and international Congressional investigations on behalf of the United States Senate’s Permanent Subcommittee on Investigations.
 Her work included investigations on such topics as organized crime and labor racketeering, drug enforcement, money laundering, national security, export controls, Medicare fraud, student loan and Pell grant fraud, and fraud and abuse in the insurance industry.
 As the Subcommittee’s Chief Counsel and Staff Director, she also drafted and negotiated legislative proposals in a variety of areas.
 In 1987, she also served as Liaison Counsel for Senator Sam Nunn on the Senate Select Committee on Secret Military Assistance to Iran and the Nicaraguan Opposition.

 Ms. Hill is also an experienced federal prosecutor and trial lawyer, having served both as an Assistant United States Attorney in Tampa, Florida and as a Special Attorney with the Organized Crime Section of the U.S. Department of Justice.
 She has substantial grand jury, trial, and appellate experience in such areas as racketeering; organized crime; Medicare, immigration, and insurance fraud; public corruption; and white collar crime.
 Her trial experience includes the prosecution of a state cabinet official on federal corruption charges as well as what was, at the time, the largest federal RICO prosecution in the country.